moshanATucsd/dx/docs/tenzar-terminal/commands/deploy/index.md

 <h1 class="title">$ tt deploy [parameters] [volume(s)]</h1>

 #### Description
-Launches a virtual machine instance with the specified parameters, such as volume(s), image, instance type, and storage.
+Launches a virtual machine instance with the specified parameters, such as volume(s), image, instance type, and extra storage.

 Deployments take a few minutes to launch depending on the size of image, volume(s), and type of instance.
 You can check the status of the deployment with `tt monitor`.
 You are allowed to connect to the instance once its status is `Running`.